nuno-vieira-deel/koa-with-graphql-subscriptions/README.md

 # Koa with graphql subscriptions
-Example of a Koa server with graphql subscriptions using Apollo Server (WIP - not working).
+Example of a Koa server with graphql subscriptions using Apollo Server (Not working due to [this issue](https://github.com/apollographql/apollo-server/issues/4606)).

 # How to use